Mike Bloomberg gave almost $1 billion to his presidential campaign | The Japan Times

 Mike Bloomberg put a record $935 million into his short-lived Democratic presidential campaign through February, including $474 million last month alone, according to his monthly Federal Election Commission filing on Friday.

-The former New York City mayor’s spending in February was a record monthly total for a presidential campaign and brought his total campaign spending to $875 million dollars.
-He ended the month with $60.6 million in the bank plus debts of $31.7 million, the report shows.
+The former New York City mayor’s spending in February was a record monthly total for a presidential campaign and brought his total campaign spending to $875 million.
+He ended the month with $60.6 million in the bank plus debts of $31.7 million.

+Bloomberg joined the Democratic race on Nov.
+24, saying he was convinced that President Donald Trump would defeat any of the candidates then in the field.

+Biden’s campaign spend $13.1 million in February, compared to $45.8 million spent by his sole remaining rival, Sen. Bernie Sanders, according to disclosures by the campaigns filed on Friday.

+Despite being outspent, Biden’s campaign finished the month surging at the polls with a victory in the Feb.
+29 nomination contest in South Carolina.
+Sanders’ campaign manager said this past week that he was reassessing his bid.

-Bloomberg is the founder and majority owner of Bloomberg LP, the parent company of Bloomberg News.
+Bloomberg is the founder and majority owner of the parent company of Bloomberg News.

-Friday’s report shows the campaign continued to spend big on advertising through February.
-It paid $246 million to Assembly, which bought ads for it, $33.1 million to Facebook Inc., and $28.6 million to Mission Control, Inc., a direct-mail firm.
+Friday’s report shows his campaign continued to spend big on advertising through February.
+It paid $246 million to Assembly, which bought ads, $33.1 million to Facebook and $28.6 million to Mission Control, a direct-mail firm.

 Bloomberg announced on Friday that he was transferring $18 million from his campaign to the Democratic National Committee and turning over several of his field offices to state parties in an effort to help Democrats defeat Trump and win other races in November.